draiimon/PanicSense/README.md

    - Connect your GitHub account and select the repository

 3. **Configure Environment**
-   - Add required API keys in the Environment section
+   - Add only your Groq API keys in the Environment section
-   - The database will be automatically provisioned
+   - The database connection is already configured to use our shared Neon database
+   - No additional database setup is required

 4. **Deploy & Access**
    - Render will build and deploy automatically